-- To avoid collisions, - Before the cycle call, position the tool in the tool axis such that the TNC can approach the starting point of the contour without collision.
-If the actual position of the tool is below the clearance height when the cycle is called, the TNC will issue an error message. - Do not program positions in incremental dimensions immediately after Cycle 276 since they are referenced to the position of the tool at the end of the cycle. - Move the tool to defined (absolute) positions in all principal axes, since the position of the tool at the end of the cycle is not identical to the position of the tool at the start of the cycle.
+To avoid collisions,

+- Before the cycle call, position the tool in the tool axis such that the TNC can approach the starting point of the contour without collision.
+If the actual position of the tool is below the clearance height when the cycle is called, the TNC will issue an error message. - If you program APPR and DEP blocks for contour approach and departure, the TNC monitors whether the execution of these blocks would damage the contour. - Do not program positions in incremental dimensions immediately after Cycle 276 since they are referenced to the position of the tool at the end of the cycle. - Move the tool to defined (absolute) positions in all principal axes, since the position of the tool at the end of the cycle is not identical to the position of the tool at the start of the cycle.